Jerry-Vrrr/walnut-takehome-vjs/README.md

 - Fast turnaround time

 ## Challenges
-- I almost mistook the instructions and created a React app instead of a Vanilla JS app.
+- I nearly mistook the instructions and created a React app instead of a Vanilla JS app.
 (Glad I asked that clarifying question before coding)
 - It had been quite sometime writing a basic JS,  HTML , CSS app, but it was like riding a bike and only took a little poking around to remember everything.

 ## Product Walk-through